ZhenyingZhu/StudyNotes/ASP.md

 ### Implementing POST

-# HERE

-Post Order with query string: `http://localhost:17661/api/Orders?OrderDate=2017-5-5` can set the OrderDate.
+Post Order with query string: `http://localhost:17661/api/Orders?OrderDate=2017-5-5` can set the OrderDate?
+Doesn't seem working.

-If not add `[FromBody]` attribute to the input model, the action takes property values (CLR object) from query string.
+If not add `[FromBody]` attribute to the input model, the action takes property values (CLR object) from query string? doesn't seems necessary.

 Return `Created($"api/orders/{model.Id}", model)` action result for 201.

-When call `SaveAll`, the model has been updated with all properties.s
+When call `SaveAll`, the model has been updated with all properties.

 ### Validation and View Models

+# HERE

 The view model can also used to validate APIs.